A lot of people don’t like the term “anti-aging”. Many see it as a negative. A resistance to, and denial of the very normal part of our life cycle.

 To be alive means there’s inevitable collateral damage to bodily tissues.
 It’s simply the consequence of breathing oxygen, burning glucose (sugar) and fat for energy, a.k.a. “metabolism”.
 It all brings with it a certain amount of oxidation and inflammation.

-The reality is, over the course of a life time, the normal wear and tear of normal brain activity contributes to cognitive decline.
+The reality is, over the course of a lifetime, the normal wear and tear of normal brain activity contribute to cognitive decline.
 Because both tocopherols and tocotrienols offer antioxidant and anti-inflammatory protection within cell membranes including neurons (brain cells), vitamin “E” is of interest as far as cognitive health is concerned.

 Blood levels of tocopherols and tocotrienols are associated with Alzheimer’s disease and cognitive impairment (28, 29).
 Those with higher levels of tocotrienols have about a 64% lower risk of developing Alzheimer’s disease.